SumangalChhetri/SmartPantry-AI-Project/README.md

 ## 💬 Example Conversation

 ```
-👤 User: I have spinach, eggs, flour, and milk.
-I prefer high-protein meals.
+👤 User: Hi!
+I'm Kavya and I have pasta, mushrooms, cream, garlic, and some herbs.
+I love Italian food!

 🤖 SmartPantry Agent:
-Great!
-Based on your ingredients, I found 3 perfect matches:

-🥞 **Spinach Protein Pancakes** (⭐ 95% match)
+Hello Kavya!
+Perfect ingredients for Italian cuisine!
+I found an excellent match for you:

+🍝 **Creamy Mushroom Pasta** (⭐ 98% match)
-- Cooking Time: 15 minutes
+- Cooking Time: 25 minutes
-- Protein: High
+- Cuisine: Italian
-- Difficulty: Easy
+- Difficulty: Medium

-📝 **Ingredients Used**: spinach, eggs, flour, milk
+📝 **Ingredients Used**: pasta, mushrooms, cream, garlic, herbs
-🔄 **Substitutions**: None needed - perfect match!
+🔄 **Substitutions**: None needed - you have everything!

 **Step-by-Step Instructions:**
-1. Blend 1 cup spinach with 2 eggs and ½ cup milk
-2. Mix in ¾ cup flour until smooth batter forms
+1. Boil pasta according to package instructions until al dente
+2. Slice mushrooms and mince garlic finely
-3. Heat pan on medium heat with oil
+3. Heat olive oil in large pan, sauté garlic until fragrant
-4. Pour batter to form pancakes, cook 3-4 minutes each side
-5. Serve hot with your favorite toppings

-💡 **Chef's Tip**: Add a pinch of garlic powder for extra flavor!
+4. Add sliced mushrooms and cook until golden brown
+5. Pour in cream and add fresh herbs (basil/oregano work great!)
+6. Toss with drained pasta and mix well
+7. Top with freshly grated parmesan if available

+💡 **Chef's Tip**: Save some pasta water - it helps bind the sauce perfectly!
-🥗 **Nutritional Info**: 25g protein, 320 calories per serving
+🥗 **Nutritional Info**: Rich in protein and carbs, perfect comfort food

-Would you like more recipe options or cooking tips?
+Would you like me to suggest a side dish or dessert to complete your Italian meal?
 ```

 ## 📁 Project Structure